sbslee/pypgx/docs/genes.rst

 ============

 This page describes gene-specific information.
-PyPGx currently supports a total of 57 pharmacogenes.
+PyPGx currently supports a total of 58 pharmacogenes.

-Many of the genes are known to have structural variation (SV) including gene deletions, duplications, and hybrids.
+Many of the genes are known to have :ref:`structural variation (SV)
+<glossary:Structural variation (SV)>` including gene deletions, duplications,
+and hybrids.

-Some genes have a diplotype-phenotype table available from the Clinical Pharmacogenetics Implementation Consortium (CPIC).
-PyPGx will use this information to perform phenotype prediction with one of the two methods: diplotype-phenotype mapping or activity score.
+Some genes have a genotype-phenotype table available from the :ref:`glossary:Clinical Pharmacogenetics Implementation Consortium (CPIC)` or the :ref:`glossary:Pharmacogenomics Knowledge Base (PharmGKB)`.
 Please read the :ref:`readme:Phenotype prediction` page for more details.

 Below is a summary table: